 The tech world is abuzz with incredible new inventions.
-Smartphones are more powerful than ever, you can experience a reality that’s virtual, and … there’s a high-tech juicer that has raised $120 million.
+Smartphones are more powerful than ever, you can experience a reality that is virtual, and … a high-tech juicer that has raised $120 million.
 The Juicero is expanding beyond the shelves of Whole Foods in California and coming to a state near you.
 Whereas the juicer was previously available on the West Coast you can find it in Arizona, Arkansas, California, Colorado, Idaho, Kansas, Louisiana, Nebraska, Nevada, New Mexico, Oklahoma, Oregon, South Dakota, Texas, Utah, Washington, and Wyoming.

-So, what’s special about a juicer that spits out eight ounces of juice?
+So, what is special about a juicer that spits out eight ounces of juice?
 Well, it’s complicated.
-It’s a combination of a juice app, a kitchen device, and a massive factory full of people cutting up fruits into pieces that can be processed by the contraption.
+It is a combination of a juice app, a kitchen device, and a massive factory full of people cutting fruit into pieces that can be processed by the contraption.

 Now more people can create healthy habits — at the push of a button.
 Join us in raising a glass to more fruits and veggies in your future: pic.twitter.com/UwQLIPBJQt

 The price reduction was certainly a strategic move for the company, which saw sales of its home appliance skyrocket over Black Friday when the juicer was on sale for $350.
 Regardless of motivation, juice fanatics will no doubt be thrilled to see the device at a lower price point.

 The idea for the Juicero came from Doug Evans.
 Despite the fact that he’s never been before been CEO of a tech company, he ended up getting funding from the likes of Google Ventures, Kleiner Perkins Caufield and Byers, and Campbell Soup Company.